 - Budapest Solo Travel Guide for First-Time Visitors

-- 26 Best Budapest Food: Where and Where to eat in Budapest
+- Budapest Food Guide: Where and Where to eat in Budapest

 Prices are all a bit higher now, for example the ferry is now 800HUF.
 The hike up to the castle was great, even on a 32 degree day (nice and shady with lots of trees).
 The trail is easy to follow with regular signs for “fellegvar” (castle) and the blue-and-white striped flag that indicates the trail to the castle.
 I would definitely recommend good walking or hiking shoes though as I saw a few people struggling in Converse and the like.
 The castle was fascinating and well worth the entrance fee.